-The tax payment shall be on a quarterly basis based on estimates, and on an annual basis based on the finalisation.
-The quarterly CIT shall be paid no later than the 30th day of the following quarter.
-Timeline for both filing the annual CIT finalisation returns and paying taxes is no later than 90 days from the end of the fiscal year.
-The final tax payment at year-end finalisation stage is required and should not exceed 20% of the accumulated CIT liabilities paid during four quarters.
+The tax payment shall be on a quarterly basis, based on estimates, and on an annual basis based on the finalization.
+The quarterly CIT shall be paid no later than the last day of the 1st month of the following quarter.
+Timeline for both filing the annual CIT finalization returns and paying taxes is no later than the last day of the 3rd month from the end of the fiscal year.
+The final tax payment at yearend finalization stage is required and should not exceed 20% of the accumulated CIT liabilities paid during four quarters.
 Otherwise, the shortfall in excess of 20% is subject to penalty calculated at 11% per year for late payment counting from the deadline for payment of CIT in the 4th Quarter.

 The standard tax year is the calendar year.
 For enterprises that apply a fiscal year different from the calendar year, the tax period shall be determined according to the applied fiscal year.
-An enterprise may change the tax year period but the period chosen cannot exceed 12 months and it is required to notify the tax authorities prior to implementation.
+An enterprise may change the tax year period but the period chosen cannot exceed 12 months and it is required to notify the tax authorities prior to implementation ietnam does not operate a separate Capital Gains Tax ("CGT") regime.

-Firms must pay tax in the province where their main head office is located.
+Firms must pay tax in the province where their head office is located.
 If an enterprise has a "dependent accounting production establishment" in another province or city, then the amount of CIT assessable and payable will be determined in accordance with a ratio of expenses incurred by each manufacturing establishment over the total expenditure of the company.